TugboatQA/docs/content/setting-up-tugboat/select-repo-settings.md

 ### Configure Preview IP Filtering

-{{% notice tier %}} This feature is only available to [Tugboat Enterprise](https://www.tugboat.qa/enterprise) or On-Premise subscribers.
-If you'd like to use Preview IP Filtering, update your project to an Enterprise subscription.{{% /notice %}}
+{{% notice tier %}} This feature is only available to [Tugboat Premium](https://www.tugboat.qa/premium) or On-Premise subscribers.
+If you'd like to use Preview IP Filtering, [contact us](https://www.tugboat.qa/contact) to upgrade your project to a Premium subscription.{{% /notice %}}

 Want to restrict access to a Preview URL to only allow a specified set of IP addresses or subnets to view a Tugboat Preview?
 Press the {{% ui-text %}}+ Add{{% /ui-text %}} button to specify IPv4 or IPv6 addresses or subnets that should